SimonDaraf/simplified-web-components/documentation/EventContainer.md

 ### `constructor(eventName : string, eventListenerElementID : string, eventFunction : Function)`
 * `eventName : string` - The name of the event to listen for.
-* `eventListenerElementID : string` - The id of the element to attach the listener to.
+* `eventListenerElementID : string` - The id of the element to attach the listener to, if omitted attach listener to custom component.
 * `eventFunction : Function` - The function to invoke when the event is fired.

 ## Properties